 By age sixteen, all this reading had led to a passion for science, so she took a detour from fiction writing to become a scientist.
 After earning a pharmacist degree from the University of Paris and a Ph.D. in Chemistry from UCLA, she became the Associate Director of the UCLA Olympic Laboratory, helping Dr. Don Catlin and his team test athletes for performance-enhancing drugs.
 Yet she never lost sight of her desire to write, so at age 39, she rearranged her life to fulfill it.

 Caroline's first, humorous, multicultural novel, Véro and Philippe, made the Los Angeles Times Children's Bestsellers list.
 The book is about sibling rivalry turning to teamwork between Vietnamese-French kids growing up in Paris.

-Her publications also include stories in Cricket magazine, craft activities in Highlights magazine, the Emergent Readers, Where Is My Puppy?, Surprise Moon, and A Pet For Grandma, and The Night Olympic Team, a science adventure of Olympic proportions.
+Her publications also include stories in The School Magazine and Cricket, craft activities in Highlights magazine, the Emergent Readers, Where Is My Puppy?, Surprise Moon, and A Pet For Grandma, and The Night Olympic Team, a science adventure of Olympic proportions.
 Her newest book, C'est pas marrant, is in French.
-When Caroline is not writing, she translates science writings between French and English, visits schools to inspire children to enjoy the power of words, and helps teach Therapeutic Riding to riders with special needs, and finds peace and inspiration in nature.
+When Caroline is not writing, she translates science articles and books between French and English, helps teach Therapeutic Horseback Riding to students with special needs, and finds peace and inspiration in nature.